Hello and welcome to Travel with Smudge!

 I got admitted to the Bar in December 2015, and the day after I flew out to Hawaii, USA.
 I spent six weeks travelling around Canada, America and Mexico – it was definitely a whirl wind trip, but it satisfied my desire for a short time.
 It’s a hard thing that, balancing full-time work and the desire to travel the world!
 That old saying rings true – when you have time, you don’t have money; and once you have the money, you no longer have the time.

+Wellington became my home for the next five or so years and while I will always maintain it is one of the coolest cities in the world, come 2019 I was definitely ready for the next thing.
 2019 was a HUGE year of travel.
 My partner and I resigned from our jobs in May, packed our bags and are heading off on the journey of a life time.
 We had a whirlwind four months in Europe, a month back in New Zealand and Australia and two months in South America before finding ourselves in Canada a week before Christmas.
-We have working visas and hope to be right little Vancouverites in no time: watch this space!
-Currently we live in the West End (right near Stanley Park and English Bay) and have jobs at law firms in town.
-Hand on heart, I think we are living in one of the most beautiful neighbourhoods in the world and not a day goes by where I don’t appreciate that.
+We spent the next two years living in both the West End (right near Stanley Park and English Bay) and East Vancouver and had jobs at law firms in the city.
+Hand on heart, I think the West End is one of the most beautiful neighbourhoods in the world and I feel so lucky I got to live there.

 Enjoy my blog, hopefully you find it interesting and/or inspiring; if you have any comments or feedback please get in touch.
 I can also be found on Instagram: @travelwithsmudge.